A Survey on Data Pricing: from Economics to Data Science

 Some data owners may have detailed knowledge of specific machine learning tasks and thus dedicate corresponding effort to collect high quality data for building better models.
 Babaioff~\textit{et~al.}~\cite{10.1145/2229012.2229024} study the design of optimal mechanisms for a monopoly data provider to sell her/his data.
 Specifically, they show that it is feasible to achieve optimal revenue by a simple one-round protocol, that is, a protocol where a buyer and a seller each sends a single message, and there is a single money transfer.
 The optimal mechanism can be computed in polynomial time.
 For a buyer who may abort the interaction with a seller prematurely, multiple rounds of partial information disclosure interleaved by payments may be needed to ensure optimal revenue.
 Cummings~\textit{et~al.}~\cite{10.1145/2688073.2688106} study the optimal design for data buyers to purchase data estimators with different variances and combine the estimators to meet a required quality guarantee on variance with the lowest total cost.

 The role of privacy in data collection and machine learning model building is investigated.
 For example, Ghosh and Roth~\cite{10.1145/1993574.1993605} develop auctions that are truthful and approximately optimal for data buyers to obtain accurate estimates on data from owners who are compensated for privacy loss.
-They show that the classic Vickrey auction~\cite{10.2307/2977633} can minimize the buyer's total payment and meets the accuracy requirement.
+They show that the classic Vickrey auction~\cite{10.2307/2977633} can minimize the buyer's total payment and meet the accuracy requirement.
 They also develop a mechanism that can maximize the accuracy given a budget.